emma-sax4/emmasax4.info/_posts/2020-02-07-time-zones-utc-and-javascript-oh-my.md

 This was by far the most challenging part.
 I played with a Jekyll plugin first, to see if there was an easy way to convert the UTC date/time to be in a different time zone.
 This would've worked, if I wanted to hard-code the new time zone (which defeats the purpose of it being flexible to the readers' location).
 So, after much googling, I realized the only good way to understand the readers' location and time zone offset is to use Javascript.
 Yay.... 😰

 I'm not really a Javascript person.
 But, I jumped in anyway, and wanted to find a solution.
-Using some loop syntax from another slice of Javascript I use (read more about that [here](/blog/posts/opening-links-in-new-tabs-via-javascript/)), I started cracking away.
+Using some loop syntax from another slice of Javascript I use (read more about that [here](/blog/posts/opening-links-in-new-tabs-via-javascript/)), I started typing away.
 I want the Javascript to go through the HTML, find all of the dates, and then convert them to the readers' local time and print that back out again.

 Finding the elements that all matched the class `post-meta` wasn't too bad, and looping through them was easy.
-Figuring out whether they were a date or not wasa the most difficult part.
+Figuring out whether they were a date or not was the most difficult part.
 I ended up defining this regex `/[A-Za-z]+/` to determine if it was a date... it's not perfect, but pretty much if the content includes letters, then we're probably not looking at a date.

 Then once I've located all of the dates, Javascript makes it easy to change time zones: